AvaAvarai/AvaAvarai/README.md

 # Alice Williams

 Welcome to my GitHub!
-I’m Alice, a dual B.Sc. candidate in Computer Science and Applied Mathematics, passionate about solving problems at the intersection of Machine Learning and Data Visualization; blending computation with human cognition.
-I’m currently in my final year, planning to pursue graduate studies in Computational Science with a focus on Visual Machine Learning.
+I’m Alice, a dual B.Sc. student in Computer Science and Applied Mathematics, passionate about solving problems at the intersection of Machine Learning and Data Visualization; blending computation with human cognition.
+I’m in my final year, but exploring additional courses before beginning graduate studies in Computational Science with a focus on Visual Machine Learning.

 ## Research Interests
 - Visual Knowledge Discovery